amstan/qoi-fpga/README.md

 encoder is always in 4 channel mode.
 Though if the alpha does not change from `0xff` as it's encoding, it will produce only 3 channel QOI_OPs.

+On the next clock after the last pixel please send a high `finish` so the encoder can immediatelly commit any QOI_OP_RUN that are in progress.

 #### Output

 The encoder will usually output a whole QOI `chunk` (1-5 bytes), though delayed